yereverluvinunclebert/GDID-Tester/README.md

 * Complete variable changes to make it fully 64bit
 * Use the API to test the GDID key instead of a timer.

-* Phase II - WIP - deal with the GDID contained within the following set of keys:
-  Computer\HKEY_CURRENT_USER\SOFTWARE\Microsoft\IdentityCRL\Immersive\production\Token\
-  Loop through all the keys there eg.

-   {12E984BD-5803-4D78-9EFB-BED7B9212C26}

-  extract the DeviceId, match it with the known original GDID and see which match.
-  Change the DeviceID to match the new generated GDID

 * Phase III - deal with the GDID values within the following set of keys:
   Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\IdentityCRL\NegativeCache